Hieromon/AutoConnect/mkdocs/acjson.md

 ## Saving JSON document

-However, AutoConnect does not support saving AutoConnectAux as a whole custom Web page.
-If you want to persist an AutoConnectElements object, you need to save it as an AutoConenctElement object unit.
-AutoConnectAux has a [function](achandling.md#saving-autoconnectelements) to write multiple elements to the stream in a batch.
+The sketch can persist AutoConnectElements as a JSON document and also uses [this function](achandling.md#saving-autoconnectelements-with-json) to save the values ​​entered on the custom Web page.
+And you can reload the saved JSON document into AutoConnectElements as the field in a custom Web page using the [load function](achandling.md#loading-autoconnectaux-autoconnectelements-with-json).